L’équipe Vallis, opérant au Royaume-Uni, à travers l’Afrique et le Moyen-Orient

 Sarah grew up in a village just outside of Frome and once she achieved her A-Levels, she threw herself into work.
 After a charity hiking trip to The Great Wall of China, Sarah decided to go travelling and booked a one-way ticket to New Zealand via South-East Asia, where she lived in Wellington for 2 years and worked as a Retail Manager.
 On her return to Frome, she started studying towards her AAT Accountancy Qualification and began working in Finance for a small local company.
 Sarah joined the team in January 2017 after looking for a more diverse and challenging role, where she could put her studies into practice and broaden her skills.
 In her spare time, Sarah enjoys walking and camping and can be found in Devon or Cornwall at any opportunity, where she has recently started to learn to surf.
 She is also busy planing her wedding for next Spring.

 For her A-Levels, Sophie studied Mathematics, Business Studies, IT and Psychology at Writhlington school.
 She then went on to complete the AAT Accountancy Qualification and worked in a local accountancy practice as a Junior Accountant.
-Sophie joined Vallis Commodities in March 2018 as Budget Coordinator.
+Sophie joined Vallis Group in March 2018 as Budget Coordinator.
 In her free time Sophie enjoys going to the gym and socialising with her friends.